pulumi/registry/themes/default/content/registry/packages/azure-native/from-v1-to-v2.md

 ### Title-Casing Resource Names

-All resource names are now title-cased.
-Some ~40 that started with a lower-case letter in v1 were renamed, which is a breaking change for some existing user programs.
+All resource names are now consistently in title-case, starting with an upper-case letter.
+About 40 resources that started with a lower-case letter in v1 were renamed.
+This change is mostly internal, but some function names changed in the process.

-The previous names are aliased to the new names so upgrading to the new resource names should result in no changes to existing stacks.
+This is a breaking change in user programs using these functions.
+Fixing it is as simple as updating the function names.
+For instance, in the TypeScript SDK, `azure-native.aadiam.getazureADMetric` changed to `azure-native.aadiam.getAzureADMetric`.

-The complete list of renamed resources is in this PR: https://github.com/pulumi/pulumi-azure-native/pull/2366
+The old lower-case resource names are aliased so all Pulumi state is backwards-compatible.
+Upgrading to the new names will not result in changes to existing stacks.

-Note that for Go and Java there’s no change as these languages require types to begin with an upper-case letter anyway.
+The complete list of affected resources is [in the PR](https://github.com/pulumi/pulumi-azure-native/pull/2366).

 ### MySQL and PostgreSQL Server and Flexible Server